• Skip to primary navigation

 5: Pour the mixture onto the lined baking tray.

-A lollipop stick has been pressed into the mixture before it sets.
+A popsicle stick has been pressed into the mixture before it sets.

 The mixture has been pressed with a Hotteok press to flatten the dalgona.